subsquid/docs/docs/basics/store/typeorm-store.md

 # `TypeormDatabase`

 `TypeormDatabase` context store provides a wrapper over the [TypeORM `EntityManager`](https://orkhan.gitbook.io/typeorm/docs/entity-manager-api) optimized for batch saving.
+It currently supports only Postgres-compatible databases and seamlessly integrates with entity classes generated from the [schema file](/basics/schema-file).

 ## Usage